ccb-hms/designmatch_docker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created as a way to efficiently supply HMS researchers with the tools they need without spending hours toiling with installing libraries and dependencies.
+This project was created as a way to efficiently supply researchers with the tools they need without spending hours toiling with installing libraries and dependencies.
 This project is a collaboration between HMS' Center for Computational Biomedicine (CCB) and the center for Health Care Policy (HCP).

 <p align="right">(<a href="#top">back to top</a>)</p>